YottaDB/YDBDoc/GTMAdminOps/packaging.rst

 1. Setting the gtm_noceenable environment variable to a value to specify that <CTRL-C> should be ignored by the application, at least until it sets up a <CTRL-C> handler.
 As part of its startup, the application process might execute:

    .. parsed-literal::
-      USE $PRINCIPAL:(EXCEPTION="ZGOTO"_$ZLEVEL_":DONE":CTRAP=$CHAR(3):CENABLE)
+      USE $PRINCIPAL:(EXCEPTION="ZGOTO"_$ZLEVEL\_":DONE":CTRAP=$CHAR(3):CENABLE)

 to set up a handler such as:

 DONE: QUIT ; or HALT or ZHALT, as appropriate

 2. Providing a value to the gtm_etrap environment variable, as illustrated “Sample .profile”.
-This overrides YottaDB/GT.M's default value of "B" for $ZTRAP, which puts the application into direct mode.
+This overrides YottaDB's default value of "B" for $ZTRAP, which puts the application into direct mode.
 Of course, in a development environment, going to direct mode may be the correct behavior, in which case there is no need to set gtm_etrap.

 3. Providing a value to the gtm_zinterrupt environment to override the default of "IF $ZJOBEXAM()" which causes the process to create a text file of its state in response to a MUPIP INTRPT (or SIGUSR1 signal).
 Such a text file may contain confidential information that the process is actively computing.
 Note that a user can only send INTRPT signals as permitted by the configuration of system security for the user.
 If your application uses INTRPT signals, review the code they invoke carefully to ensure processes respond appropriately to the signal.
 If any response produces an output file, be sure they have write access to the destination; restrict read access to such files appropriately.
 The “Sample .profile” example does not illustrate an alternative value for gtm_interrupt.